 Religion and spirituality are total opposites.
 Historically, we were spiritual long before we found religion.

-When we accept ourselves physically, emotionally and spiritually, we’re on the spiritual path.
-We find it easy to accept the things we cannot change, deal with the things we know we can and give of ourselves, without needing anything back.
+When you can accept yourself physically, emotionally and spiritually, you know you’re on the spiritual path.
+The spiritual path allows us to accept the things we cannot change, deal with the things we know we can and give of ourselves, without needing to have anything back.

-Spirituality isn’t something that just happens, it’s a journey of different experiences, culminating in emotional tranquility and peace from within, to understand our lives and other people, whilst we continue to follow the path that puts us in tune with us and that of our surroundings.
+Spirituality isn’t something that just happens, it’s a journey of different experiences, culminating in emotional tranquility and peace that comes from within us.
+To understand our lives and other people, whilst we continue to follow the path that puts us in tune with ourselves and that of our surroundings.